Who Are We?

 Students being equipped, connected and inspired to be change-makers through hands-on learning to become the sustainable solution to food waste and hunger.

 Clients receive nourishment and fellowship through the revealed power of redeemed food.

 Our community growing in our understanding of the systemic challenges facing older adults and our food system, resulting in the continued advancement towards collaborative solutions.

-In 2010, the Office of Service-Learning identified interest among the UGA community to engage with food systems through experiential learning.
+2010: the Office of Service-Learning identified interest among the UGA community to engage with food systems through experiential learning.
 At the same time, students and faculty in the Geography Department and Women's Studies Institute identified food security needs for clients of the Athens Community Council on Aging.

 In 2012, the program became formally affiliated with the Campus Kitchens Project, the national collections of Campus Kitchens on 70+ university campuses across the country.
 UGA was the 33rd Campus Kitchen to open, and the 1st in Georgia.
-The Campus Kitchen at UGA remains centrally focused on combating senior hunger.

 In 2013-2014 CKUGA wins the Most Innovative Program Award as well as the